Diagnostic laboratory services in Riverside, California

 Inpatient: the Clinical Laboratory is open 24 hours, 7 days a week, including holidays.

 Outpatient: There are no outpatient services in the laboratory.
 There is P.A.T.
 (Pre-Admission Testing), the P.A.T. department business hours are from Monday through Friday, and it is located by the main lobby adjacent to the registration area.
-Pre-surgical patients and transplant patients utilize this service.
+Pre-surgical patients utilize this service.

 All services for inpatients and P.A.T. patients are rendered only upon written or phone request with fax order from the physician, or computer orders entered into the Meditech System (LIS).
 The laboratory does not do “Direct-To-Consumer Testing” (DTC).